NewsUKArchive/fructose/README.md

 Finally, the fructose folder is where all of the different platform indexes live.

-Below are examples of iOS and Web e2eTests running and asserting the the app emits that the component has loaded:
+Below are examples of iOS and Web e2eTests running and asserting that the app emits the component has loaded:

 ### <p align="center"> React Native Web